 In the past, builders made a lot of margin and profit on upgrades, and so they encouraged their sales staff to up-sell.
 “Builders now are asking their salespeople not to push the upgrades,” says David Crowe, sales manager of Owensboro, Ky.-based Jagoe Homes.
 “They don’t want to have a difficult conversation with the buyer, who doesn’t usually have the extra money to pay the difference.”

-New houses with energy-saving features save home buyers money every month.
-They look for it in a home, and it’s a big reason they’ll choose one house over another.
-If you’re a green, high-performance builder, make sure the appraiser is designated to appraise energy-efficient homes, and provide the appraiser with all the specifications and benefits built into the home’s construction.
+New houses with energy-saving features save homebuyers money every month.
+Buyers look for it in a home, and it’s a big reason why they choose one house over another.
+If you’re a green, high-performance builder, make sure the appraiser is designated to appraise energy-efficient homes, and provide the appraiser with all of the specifications and benefits built into the home’s construction.

 This is information that Crowe says he’s quick to point out about his homes, which are all Energy Star-compliant and tested by an independent, third-party company.
 He’s currently dealing with a case in which the energy efficiency of a new, Energy Star-compliant home was rated as comparable to a 15-year-old existing home.
 “They’re both listed as ‘typical’ on the energy efficiency,” he says.
 “That, to me, is a misstatement.”

 It may not add as much value as it should on the appraisal, Mitchell says, but for some of his customers, it was enough to cover the cost of the hardwood floors and granite countertops they had selected.